stockphrase/no-silo/content/courses/writing-2/quarterly-review.md

 # Fall Reflection and Review

 {{< hint note >}}
-This assignment takes the place of a final exam and asks you to reflect on all of your work this term. **The reflections and self-evaluations your perform here will largely determine your final grade**.
+This assignment takes the place of a final exam and asks you to reflect on all of your work this term. **The reflections and self-evaluations you perform here will largely determine your final grade**.
 Please write down your responses and keep them in a safe place---they will be used in a conference during the first week of classes this winter term.

 <span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> My rationale for this assignment is explained somewhat in question #6 in the [FAQ](/resources/FAQs).